mattisabrat/CountMatrix/README.md

 The flags, whether default for user supplied, are appended to the base call for each task at the time of execution.
 For the **Aggregate** calls, which are in R, additional options are added before the closing parenthesis.
 The base calls can be found below.

 ### Default Flags
-Hidden in the head directory of the pipeline is a **.Default_Flags** folder containing a .txt file for each of the tasks which accepts addtional flags.
-At installation, these should be blank with the exception of trimmomatic_flags.txt because Trimmomatic's base call cannot function without additonal arguments.
-Before doing any trimming, I strongly recommend reading the [Trimmomatic docs](http://www.usadellab.org/cms/?page=trimmomatic) and adjusting these parameters if necessary.
-To set the defaults, simply add the options you would like into these documents.
+Hidden in the head directory of the pipeline is a **.Default_Flags** folder containing a JarvRNAPipe_defaults.config file with the default flags for each task.
+Edit to set up your defaults, see their respective docs (linked above) for how each software uses flags.

 ### Passing Flags
 To overwrite the default flags for a pipeline run, the -f flag must be provided when invoking the pileline and the Experimental_Directory should contain a folder named **flags**.
-This folder should contain at least one of the following .txt files:

-* *STAR_index_flags.txt*
-* *STAR_quant_flags.txt*
-* *STAR_aggregate_flags.txt*
-* *salmon_index_flags.txt*
-* *salmon_quant_flags.txt*
-* *salmon_aggregate_flags.txt*
-* *trimmomatic_flags.txt*

-The contents of each file presents will be used in place of the default flags for that task, without changing the flags for other tasks.
-For example, if Experimental_Directory/**flags**/ contains only *salmon_quant_flags.txt* then it will run Trimming (if -t), Indexing, and Aggregation according to the defaults, but will run Quantification according to the flags provided in Experimental_Directory/**flags**/*salmon_quant_flags.txt*.
+This folder should contain a **user_flags.config** file.
+Any flags provided in this file will overwrite the corresponding default flags.
+The pipeline will continue to use the defaults for all tasks not specified in user_flags.config.

 ### Base calls
 * STAR indexing :